Hi, I’m Emily

 Working late while exhausted.
 Sat at our desks for so long that the motion activated lights turned off!

 But working 60 hour weeks for years under huge stress caused me to get ill, depressed, and burnt out.
-I started to get numbness in my face and family were massively concerned for my health.
+I started to get numbness on the left hand side of my face and family were massively concerned for my health.

 During a very rare week’s vacation, I finally had some time and space to think.